rabyj/IFT712/Project/Notes.md

 ## Usage notes

-TODO

-- Prediction on new data points --> IMPORTANT

 DONE

+- Classification of new data points

 - One should be able to fix different hyperparameters than the ones found by the optimisation.
 We can't let everything be done in the init.